Probate Q&A Series

 Clearing debris, removing personal property, and securing the structure help preserve value.
 The representative typically:

-• Obtains consent from heirs or court approval if expenses exceed authority limits.
+• Obtains consent from heirs or court approval if needed for extraordinary actions or disputes.

 • Hires licensed contractors to perform cleanup and minor repairs.